 The Atlanta BeltLine

 Funding the Atlanta BeltLine's Future

-Funding from the federal TIGER grants for the Atlanta BeltLine trails and planning will greatly improve transportation and mobility options, create jobs, improve our environment and fundamentally improve our city as a place to live, work, and visit.
+Funding from the BUILD Discretionary Grant Program will greatly improve transportation and mobility options, create jobs, improve our environment, and fundamentally improve our city as a place to live, work, and visit.

 - Letters of Support

 - Southside Transportation Corridor Drone Video (begins at the Glenwood Ave terminus)

 - Eastside Transportation Corridor Drone Video

 - Design Documents

 - GDOT Concept Report

 This Tier 1 FEIS examines the Preferred Transit and Trail Alternatives selected by the project sponsors after considering the analyses in the Tier 1 DEIS and the comments on the DEIS that were received during the Tier 1 DEIS public comment period.